What does SHONA mean?

 That is a very important question to ask of every organization.
 Many organizations, have hefty operating expenses and the artisans are only earning a small fraction of the sales price on a product.

-SHONA is extremely lean because we have no other paid staff, no offices and warehouses, and almost no advertising budget.
+With SHONA your money is going straight to the artisans.
+SHONA has no paid staff, no offices and warehouses, and no advertising budget.
 That is why you can make such a big difference with SHONA.
 You can buy a bag, and know that the money is going straight to the people who made it.

 We strongly believe that ALL TRADE SHOULD BE FAIR TRADE, in its most true sense.
 But fair trade can't be just about logos and labels.
 It is about the FAIR AND JUST EXCHANGE OF GOODS.
 We believe that the best way to do this is the most direct way.
 The more that we can buy our goods, directly from the people who create them, the better.